Is This The Worlds Best Investment?

 With no expense spared and an obsession to develop the best product possible, we spent a total of 12 months before we offered the first investment options.
 On top of the patience in making sure no stone was left unturned, we also incurred total expenses of over $700,000 USD in legal, valuation, audit, firming companies etc. to bring this product to market.

-Due to a willingness of almost everyone to use us to re-finance their debt, we began to realise that we could be very selective.
-Therefore, we made a decision that we would prioritise the companies that had an ‘ethical concept’ to their business.
+Due to a willingness of almost everyone to use us to re-finance their debt, we began to realize that we could be very selective.
+Therefore, we made a decision that we would prioritize the companies that had an ‘ethical concept’ to their business.
 This then added an extra bonus that we could not only offer fantastic, second to none investment options, but investments whereby our clients could also be proud in the fact that the money is being invested into very good, ethical types of businesses.

 Aditya Group, who are the first ‘re-mortgage’ we are doing, are a philanthropic group that actually donate millions to educating children in India.